Jerry Seinfeld: Influences

+On The Late Show with Stephen Colbert, Steve Martin described Seinfeld as one of his "retro heroes" saying "[He's] a guy who came up behind me and is better than I am.
+I think he's fantastic, I love to listen to him, he almost puts me at peace.
+I love to listen to him talk".

 Personal life

-Seinfeld is a fan of the New York Mets, and periodically calls Steve Somers' show on WFAN-AM, a sports talk radio station, as "Jerry from Queens."
-Seinfeld called four innings of a Mets game on SportsNet New York on June 23, 2010, reuniting with analyst Keith Hernandez, who appeared in the Seinfeld two-part episode entitled "The Boyfriend."
+Seinfeld is a fan of the New York Mets and periodically calls Steve Somers' show on WFAN-AM, a sports radio station, as "Jerry from Queens."
+Seinfeld called four innings of a Mets game on SNY on June 23, 2010, reuniting with analyst Keith Hernandez, who appeared in the Seinfeld two-part episode entitled "The Boyfriend."
+According to Seinfeld, he thinks about baseball "all day" and has said "when I think of retirement, all I would think of is going to a baseball game every day."

+Seinfeld is a fan of comic book characters, particularly Superman.
+In 2022, he appeared on a variant cover of Batman/Superman: World's Finest with the title characters.

-Seinfeld is left-handed and the first joke he ever wrote was about the topic.
+Seinfeld is left-handed, and the first joke he wrote professionally was about the topic.
 In a 2014 interview with NBC News, he made statements suggesting that he believed he was on the autism spectrum.
-However, following criticism for his alleged self-diagnosis, he later clarified that he is not autistic and had been commenting on a play about the condition that he "related to [...] on some level."
+However, following criticism for his alleged self-diagnosis, he later clarified that he is not autistic and had been commenting on a play about the condition that he "related to [...] on some level".